raulsaavedra/face-recognition-app/README.md

 The frontend was created using React, and for the styling I used Styled-Components with Tachyons (This allowed for flexible and fast styling keeping good markup)

 #### Backend :computer:
 The backend is served by Node, with Postgres for the database (using knex as a SQL Query Builder) and Redis for token storage.
+The Clarifai API was used for the generation of the facial recognition.